aorthey/aorthey.github.io/assets/podcast/README.md

 12. Write a post on X using the description as the post and the content as the first comment.
 Add the `podcast.mp4` video directly to the post.
 13. Update the X link in `metadata.yml` file and verify that all links are correct (youtube, spotify, x, apple)
 14. Go to youtube and set the episode to public.
 15. Write LinkedIn post using the description, references, and links.
+Use `scripts/make_linkedin_post.py` to generate the post.

 Additional Steps:
 - Generate transcripts using the script `scripts/generate_transcript.py`.